HOW DO I PRICE MY HOME CORRECTLY?

 Although prices have still continued to increase in certain locales, prices overall are stabilizing, and the seller market is softening as days on market grow longer.
 This combined with the lower interest rates should give encouragement to those looking to buy their first home.

-The Steps to a Successful Sale are:
+The Steps to a Successful Sale:

 -Hiring a Broker/Realtor (if choosing to not sell on own)